danielrriggs/danielrriggs.github.io/content/Pratyahara.md

 To overcome some of the [[Addiction]]s of the sensory world & to direct our thoughts in positive ways, it starts with control over the sensory organs, which can be achieved through the practice of pratyahara.

-Pratyahara practices will trim / reduce each sense, one by one, until we're ready for [[Dharma|dharma]].
+Pratyahara practices will trim / reduce each sense, one by one, until we're ready for [[Dharana]].
 After that comes [[Dhyana]].
 It's the opposite of boredom. [[Mind]] is looking for a sensory outlet.

 As we trim all 5 senses away & are left with unadulterated attention, we have an absence of [[Mind]] & boredom.
 All of the things that come with mind, also go - [[Dukkha|suffering]], like fear, and [[Ego]] melt away, which has a liberating effect.
 As we enter the state of pure attention & our troubles go away, our ability to act becomes much more potent.
 Much of our what prevents us from acting are things like [[Ego]], attachment, and emotions - anxiety from consequences.
 If we want our mind to obey us, we need to get rid of all of that stuff, which starts with [[Pratyahara]].